ace-dent/pngslim/readme.txt

 - LargeFileSize : The uncompressed file size in bytes that determines a small/ large image and adjusts processing effort accordingly.
 The default 66400 bytes corresponds to an image larger than 128 x 128 pixels.
+- ForceRGBA : (0/1) will first rewrite the image as RGBA and then only optimize in that color mode, or restore the original if not compressed.
+This limits the possible compression methods, so is not recommended (default ForceRGBA=0).

 * Note: Due to limitations of MS Windows, the maximum number of files that you can drag & drop depends on the total text length of the image file paths+names.